omarhosny66/es-lab-task2-p/docs/source/README.md

 - **algorithms.py**: Contains the implementation of the scheduling algorithms (LDF, EDF, LL).
 - **test/test_scheduling_algorithms.py:** Tests for the scheduling algorithms.
     - Run tests using `pytest test/test_scheduling_algorithms.py`
+    - To automatically run the tests after each save, you can run the following command from the project root directory:

+    ``` BASH
+      pip install pytest-watch
+      ptw
+    ```
 - **test/input_models**: Contains input JSON models for testing the algorithms.
 - **config.json**: Configuration file for backend settings.
 - **requirements.txt**: File listing all the dependencies required for the project.